-I have worked on many projects over the years that have taken my work into non-academic contexts.
-In Manchester I was involved in the Autonomous Arts and free party scenes, which made good use of the city’s plentiful supply of (now gentrified) abandoned industrial buildings.
-In Nottingham–motivated in large part by the frustrations of researching and teaching at a campus university–I organised the conference Spaces of Alterity, collaborating with the peripatetic cinema collective Annexinema to take proceedings off campus and into yet another (ungentrified) industrial building, where the author and activist China Mieville was kind enough to read for us.
-In Nottingham I also worked with the charity Nottingham City Arts (2011-2013), interviewing participants of their Arts on Prescription Service, and spent some time working at the city’s tiny and esoteric Museum of Nottingham life.
-In London, I have worked with numerous artists on cultural and public engagement commissions, and overseen two collaborative projects funded by Arts Council England.
+My interest in cultural and community collaboration is long standing.
+In Manchester I was involved in the Autonomous Arts movement, which made good use of the city’s plentiful supply of abandoned industrial buildings by turning them into temporary arts spaces.
+Moving to Nottingham, I later worked with the charity Nottingham City Arts (2011-2013), assisting with their Arts on Prescription Service, and spent some time working at the city’s Museum of Nottingham life.
+In London since 2013 I have worked with a wide range of institutions, researchers, artists and community groups on cultural and public engagement commissions, and overseen collaborative projects funded by Arts Council England.